Moushumi9medhi/Depth-Completion/README.md

 ## 🙏 Acknowledgement

 We thank the anonymous reviewers for their constructive reviews.
+The training code is adapted from an initial fork of [Soumith's DCGAN](https://github.com/soumith/dcgan.torch) implementation.
 ## Installation and Running
 ### Prerequisites
 1. Install `torch`: http://torch.ch/docs/getting-started.html